 Many boards, even of listed companies, consist of non-executive, outside members only; the SCBP recommends that, as a rule, the majority of the board should be composed of non-executive members.
 Non-executive, outside members have, as a matter of principle, the same information rights as executive members formally involved in the management.
-The involvement of non-executive, outside directors in the company's affairs outside of formal board meetings (e.g., direct contacts with senior or lower management, onsite visits of subsidiaries, etc.) very much depends on the rules set by the board and the chair.
+The involvement of non-executive, outside board members in the company's affairs outside of formal board meetings (e.g., direct contacts with senior or lower management, onsite visits of subsidiaries, etc.) very much depends on the rules set by the board and the chair.

-The members of the board, as well as all persons engaged in the senior management of the company, may be held liable for any losses or damages arising from wilful or negligent violation of their duties.
+The board members, as well as all persons engaged in the senior management of the company, may be held liable for any losses or damages arising from wilful or negligent violation of their duties.
 Such accountability not only applies to formally appointed persons but also to any de facto director (i.e., anyone, including shareholders or banks, who takes decisions or materially influences corporate high level decision-making without being formally appointed).
-The plaintiff may be any individual shareholder, the company itself or, in the case of the company's bankruptcy, any creditor (Article 754 ss.
-CO).
-Requirements for a liability are: (1) damages suffered by the company or the plaintiff; (2) breaching of a duty defined by law, the articles of association, the organizational regulations or other internal directives by the respective person or persons; (3) acting intentionally or negligently; and (4) a proximate causation of the breach of duty to the loss sustained.
-As a matter of principle, there is joint and several liability of all members of the board; an individual member of the board is, however, exempt from liability provided that there has been no fault at all on his or her side.
+The plaintiff may be any individual shareholder, the company itself or, in the case of the company's bankruptcy, any creditor.17 Liability presupposes: (1) damages suffered by the company or the plaintiff; (2) a breach of a duty defined by the law, the articles of association, the organisational regulations or other internal directives by the defendants; (3) acting intentionally or negligently; and (4) a proximate causation of the breach of duty to the loss sustained.
+As a matter of principle, there is joint and several liability of all board members; an individual board member is, however, exempt from liability provided that there has been no fault at all on his or her side.
 Individual allocation of the damage caused to shareholders, the company or, in the case of bankruptcy, to a creditor, is a matter of subsequent recourse claims between the board members.
-Very often in potential liability situations, there is a tension between the basic requirement of the board members to stand together and to take a uniform position when sued by an outsider and the desire of each member not to compromise his or her position for the subsequent recourse proceedings.
-With regard to the burden of proof, Swiss courts typically require that once a breach of duties is established, the board member exonerates himself or herself.
+Very often in potential liability situations, there is a tension between the basic requirement of the board members to stand together and to take a uniform position when sued by an outsider and the desire of each board member not to compromise his or her position for the subsequent recourse proceedings.
+With regard to the burden of proof, Swiss courts typically require that once a breach of duties is established, the board member exonerates himself or herself with respect to fault.
 If the board lawfully delegated part or all of the management duties, the liability of the board is limited to the required care in selecting, instructing and supervising the senior managers.
-Moreover, if the shareholders' meeting took the decision to discharge the members of the board and senior management, the latter cannot be held liable in relation to the company and the shareholders approving the resolution.
+Moreover, if the shareholders' meeting took the decision to discharge the board members and senior management, they cannot be held liable by the company and the shareholders approving the resolution.
 Discharge is, however, of limited relevance, since it is only valid if it relates to facts and omissions known to the shareholders.